heykush/heykush/README.md

 ## What I do

 I do **Open Source.** In fact, I do Open Source so much, that 95% of my work on GitHub is **free** and open to everyone.
-I am really passionate about doing Python specially for Crawling, it is in my opinion to scrap data from sites is so beneficial for Today's need.
+I am really passionate about doing Python specially for Crawling, my opinion to scrap data from sites is so beneficial for Today's need.

-## My skills 📜
+## Tech i know 📜

+- Python
+- Js
+- HTML/CSS
+- React
-- Python - HTML/CSS - Chrome Dev Tool - AWS  - Kali linux - Bash
+- Chrome Dev Tool
+- AWS
+- Kali linux
+- Bash

 ## Projects I'm the most proud of <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Medal.gif?raw=true" width="20px">